SleepingJS-git/Main/README.md

 # SleepingJS Games Repo
 I'll be pushing my games one by one.
-All the games came from a private repo.
+Most the games came from a private repo.

 Scrum
 https://github.com/SleepingJS-git/Scrum